Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Side couplings

-Wireways can be considered a type of raceway or enclosed conduit.
-Wiring troughs are typically supplied with two end caps or closed ends, while wireways have open flanged ends.
-Wiring troughs can have knockouts along the sides or on the closed ends.
+Wireways can be regarded as a type of raceway or enclosed conduit.
+Wiring troughs typically come with two end caps or closed ends, whereas wireways have open flanged ends.
+Wiring troughs may feature knockouts along the sides or on the closed ends.

 Lay-in wireways - Have a cover that lifts off or swings open allowing cabling to be laid in.